Searching...

 For more information on photomultiplier tubes, see Application: "Photomultiplier Tubes: PMT".

-High voltage power supply for mass spectrometry: Link to application notes
+High voltage power supply for mass spectrometry

 High voltage power supplies for mass spectrometrys are low noise, highly stable, high-performance special power supplies that do not affect the accuracy of the analysis.
 There are various types of mass spectrometers.
 Among them, TOF-MASS requires multiple high-performance, high-voltage power supplies.